Hindram/Prosper_Loan_exploration/readme.md

 ##### 'CreditGrade', 'Term','BorrowerAPR', 'InterestRate', 'ProsperRatingAlpha', 'LoanStatus' and 'LoanOriginalAmount'.

 ### Support features:
-##### 'MonthlyLoanPayment', 'IncomeRange', 'EstimatedLoss' , 'BorrowerState', 'ProsperRatingNumeric' and more.
+##### 'MonthlyLoanPayment', 'IncomeRange', 'BorrowerState', 'ProsperRatingNumeric' and more.

 ## Summary of Findings